RoyiRa/prompt-to-prompt-with-sdxl/README.md

 # prompt-to-prompt-with-sdxl
-An implementation of the Prompt-to-Prompt paper for the SDXL architecture
+An implementation of [Prompt-to-Prompt](https://prompt-to-prompt.github.io/) for the SDXL architecture.

+This code builds on [Huggingface's community pipeline](https://github.com/huggingface/diffusers/pull/4563) of Prompt-to-prompt.